 Sarah Kirwan, MSPA

-I am an instinctive activist and tireless advocate, driven by a deep desire for – and vision of – equity and inclusion for everyone living with a disability.
+I am an instinctive activist and tireless advocate, driven by a deep desire for – and vision of – access, inclusion, belonging, and equity for everyone.

 Incluse This!
 Podcast